markjouh/cp-library/README.md

 ## Notes
 * Inclusive intervals and 0-indexing for all interfaces.
 * Templates use features up to C++17, debug header uses C++20.
 GCC builtins are occasionally used.
+* Templates are tested with [verification helper](https://github.com/online-judge-tools/verification-helper) using the solutions in [verify](verify), which can also serve as example usages.
-* There's a bit of basic template code as defined in [template.cpp](local/template.cpp), but it's very minimal.
+* There's a bit of basic boilerplate code as defined in [template.cpp](local/template.cpp), but it's very minimal.